-Certain cash and investments are restricted, including unspent public safety certificate of participation proceeds, Virginia Garcia Clinic construction funds, unspent park system improvement bond proceeds, and a library endowment.
+Certain cash and investments are restricted, including unspent public safety civic buildings bond proceeds, unspent park system improvement bond proceeds, and a library endowment.

 5. Capital Assets

 In the government-wide financial statements, capital assets include property, plant, equipment, and infrastructure assets (streets, traffic lights, storm drain, and sanitary sewer) and are reported in the applicable governmental or business-type activities columns.
 In the governmental fund financial statements, capital assets are charged to expenditures as purchased; while in the proprietary fund financial statements, capital assets are capitalized when purchased.